win-acme/win-acme.github.io/reference/settings.md

 ### `EmailOnSuccess`
 Default: `false`

-Send an email notification when a certificate has been successfully renewed, as opposed to the default behavior that only send failure notifications.
-Only works if at least `SmtpServer`, `SmtpSenderAddress`and `SmtpReceiverAddress` have been configured.
+Send an email notification when a certificate has been successfully created or renewed, as opposed to the default behavior that only send failure notifications.
+Only works if at least `SmtpServer`, `SmtpSenderAddress` and `SmtpReceiverAddress` have been configured.

 ### `ComputerName`
 Default: `null`